Medical school courses

 - are a well-rounded person (eg by having some non-academic interests)

-- Standard entry, five-year courses Expand / Collapse
+- Standard entry, five or six year courses Expand / Collapse

 Alternative level 3 qualifications, such as a relevant BTEC Level 3 National or Access to Medicine qualification may be acceptable.
 You may need to offer relevant AS/A levels alongside.

 It is essential to check up-to-date entry requirements with individual medical schools, ideally before choosing your level 3 qualifications.
 Use our coursefinder to get a list of approved degrees in medicine

 - Courses with a foundation/gateway year Expand / Collapse